Quantum Kernel Methods under Scrutiny: A Benchmarking Study: Detailed Results

 Figure~\ref{fig:encoding-strategy-nh3} shows the result for testing the two different encoding strategies for the \ce{NH3} dataset.
 Most accurate results are obtained for integer multiples of the number of features.

+Figure~\ref{fig:encoding-strategy-two-curves-diff} displays the results for the two curves diff classification dataset for $D=13$ (with $d=4$).
+Again, results are aggregated over the respective encoding circuits and then the median of the ROC-AUC test scores is evaluated.
+It can be seen that in contrast to the previous example, both embedding options deliver the best classification scores for non-integer multiples of the number of features (for PQK and FQK).
+Here, ``option 1'' performs better in each case.
+In addition, larger values of $n_{\text{layers}}$ and $n_{\text{qubits}}$ lead to increasing classification scores.
+The difference to the previous example (Fig.~\ref{fig:encoding-strategy-qfmnist}) might be due to significantly larger dataset complexity.
+This also explains the overall larger difference in performance scores for the two curves diff.

 Figure~\ref{fig:encoding-strategy-hidden-manifold-diff} provides insights into the effect of the two different encoding strategies for the hidden manifold diff dataset with $m=13$.
-The findings discussed for the two curves diff dataset in Sec.~\ref{subsec:data-enc} still apply.
+The findings discussed previously for the two curves diff dataset still apply.